Nicholls Colonels women's soccer

 The Nicholls Colonels women's soccer team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the National Collegiate Athletic Association's Division I. Nicholls' first women's soccer team was fielded in 1998.
 The team played its home games at the 1,000-seat Nicholls Soccer Complex through the 2021 season.
-For the 2022 season, the Colonels play at the newly constructed multi-purpose field at the Thibodaux Regional Sports Complex.
-The team is coached by Robert Podeyn.
+For the 2022 season, the Colonels began playing at the newly constructed multi-purpose field at the Thibodaux Regional Sports Complex.
+The team is coached by Kristy Helmers.